 SAP S/4HANA for Fashion and Vertical Business answers to this call – helping fashion companies unite disparate business operations and leverage the full potential of mobility, big data, cloud, analytics, and other emerging technologies to support an omni-channel business model.
 It is the necessary core foundation for the fashion industry as it merges all verticals - manufacturing, wholesale, retail, and e-commerce – onto a single digital core.

-Below we look at a couple of reasons why fashion businesses should migrate from AFS to S/4HANA:
+Below we look at a few of the reasons why fashion businesses should consider migrating from AFS to S/4HANA:

 1. S/4HANA is a future-ready digital platform, designed for scalability

 This is the retail world which we now live in – the existence of multiple channels through

 which consumers can browse and place orders.
 Retailers will have to balance these channels without compromising service, efficiency, transparency, or fulfillment in any single one.
 This will require better platforms that can consolidate operations, prioritize steps in the supply chain and handle new obstacles in the developing world of retail.
 With S/4HANA, companies are now able to: